your-tools/python-cli-ui/README.rst

 python-cli-ui
 =============

-This repository contains a small Python module I've been using in several projects.
+Tools for nice user interfaces in the terminal.

 Demo:
 -----

-Run `python3 ui.py` and be amazed!
+Run ``python3 ui.py`` and be amazed!

-Or just watch the [asciinema recording](https://asciinema.org/a/112368)
+Or just watch the `asciinema recording <https://asciinema.org/a/112368>`_

 Usage